 - Track sales made, appointment quality, rescheduling needs, and more.

-And that’s not even all of it — find the right platform and B2B appointment setting will never be the same again.
+And that’s not even all of it — find the right platform, and the appointment-setting process will never be the same again.

-4. Keeping ‘em guessing (but not in a good way)
+4. Keeping your prospects guessing (but not in a good way)

 Seems like a no-brainer, right?
 You’d be surprised.

 Unfortunately, a common B2B appointment setting mistake is to leave your prospects hanging without the information they need to know: